 Defend Our Civil Liberties

-Bosses try to instill fear in workers during union organizing campaigns — that is the kind of fear that the government has tried to spread across society as a whole.
+Bosses try to instill fear in workers during union organizing campaigns—that is the kind of fear that the government is trying to spread across society as a whole.
 Corporations trying to defend their profit margins have been behind a number of these civil liberties abuses.
 Big business has pushed for laws to criminalize those who protest them or expose their misconduct.
 They hire private mercenary firms, modern day successors to the Pinkertons, who work with law enforcement to stamp out protests.

-The chilling effect of denials of our democratic freedoms curtails political debate within the U.S., limits the ability of all citizens to make democratic choices for the future of our country, and thereby undermines our livelihoods and living standards.
+The chilling effect of denials of our democratic freedoms and civil liberties curbs progress in the U.S., limits the ability of all workers to make democratic choices for the future of our country, and thereby undermines our livelihoods, living standards, and working conditions.
+Without robust and proactive defense of our civil liberties, we risk the continuation of our broken system that puts profits over workers.
 It is clear that the fight to protect and regain civil liberties must continue regardless of which party controls the White House.

-1. Opposes any change in the law that would further undermine our right to defend the interests of working people, specifically including changes designed to make picket-line activity subject to federal prosecution;
+1. Opposes any change in the law that would further undermine our right to defend the interests of working people, specifically including changes designed to make picket-line activity subject to federal prosecution or would undermine working people’s ability to form a union and exercise their rights to collectively bargain;

-2. Urges all locals and members to support organizations such as Defending Rights & Dissent, the National Lawyers Guild, the American Civil Liberties Union, the Committee to Stop FBI Repression, and the National Conference of Black Lawyers;
+2. Urges all locals and members to support organizations such as Defending Rights & Dissent, the National Lawyers Guild, the American Civil Liberties Union, the Committee to Stop FBI Repression, the National Conference of Black Lawyers, and Amnesty International;

 3. Demands Congress investigate revelations of political spying and disruption by the FBI and other federal agencies and pass legislation definitively outlawing these practices;

-4. Opposes any laws designed to limit the right to protest;
+4. Opposes any laws designed to limit the right to protest or further militarize domestic law enforcement;

 5. Demands the end of use of the Espionage Act to prosecute whistleblowers and journalists;